Rebar: Reinforcing a Matching Estimator with Predictions from High-Dimensional Covariates: Example Data Analysis: Evaluating Board Exam Systems

 \subsubsection{Estimating $\algorithm$}

 After setting aside the treated schools and their untreated matches, there were 483 schools in the remnant.
-We considered four different predictive modeling strategies to construct $\algorithm$: the LASSO (\citealt{tibshirani1996regression}, implemented in \verb|R| via \citealt{glmnet}), ridge regression \citep{hoerl1970ridge,MASS}, linear regression with weak priors for regularization \citep{arm}, and random forests \citep{breiman2001random}, along with grand-mean prediction, all combined via the Super Learner \citep{superlearner}.
-The Super Learner uses cross validation to estimate the predictive accuracy (measured in prediction mean-squared-error) of each of the modeling algorithms in a library.
+We considered four different predictive modeling strategies to construct $\algorithm$: the lasso, random forests, ridge regression \citep{hoerl1970ridge,MASS}, and linear regression with weak priors for regularization \citep{arm}, along with grand-mean prediction, all combined via the SuperLearner.
+The SuperLearner uses cross validation to estimate the prediction mean-squared-error of each of the modeling algorithms in a library.
 Then, it constructs an ``ensemble learner,'' predicting new values as a weighted average of the predictions from each of the algorithms, with the weights determined by the cross-validation results.
 These results are displayed in Table \ref{cvTab}.
-Apparently, the Random Forest dominates the other algorithms, with a prediction $R^2$ of 0.66, to the extent that its ensemble weight is 1.
+The random forest dominated the other algorithms, with a prediction $R^2$ of 0.66, to the extent that its ensemble weight was 1.